By ·Updated July 2026

 How many independent coffee roasters are in Fort Worth?

-Fort Worth has five active independent coffee roasters as of May 2026 — Avoca Coffee Roasters on Magnolia Avenue, Ampersand Coffee & Cocktails in the Cultural District, Sons Coffee in downtown Fort Worth, Novel Coffee Roasters on the east side, and Enduro Coffee Roaster in Oakhurst near the Trinity River Trail.
-All five roast their own beans on-site and ship nationally.
+Fort Worth has 13 active independent coffee roasters as of July 2026 — Avoca Coffee Roasters on Magnolia Avenue, Ampersand Coffee & Cocktails in the Cultural District, Sons Coffee in downtown Fort Worth, Novel Coffee Roasters on the east side, Enduro Coffee Roaster in Oakhurst near the Trinity River Trail, Ostara Coffee on Near Southside Broadway, Canopy Point Coffee, Cafe Volcan Coffee Roasters, WorkLife Coffee, Cherry Coffee Co., Bean Coffee Lab, Toro Bravo Coffee, and World Blend Coffee.
+All 13 roast their own beans in the city.
 Plenty of Fort Worth cafes pour locally roasted coffee, but these are the operators actually running roasters in the city — a smaller, more deliberate bench than the Dallas side of the metro.

 Where in Fort Worth should I look for indie roasters?

 Fort Worth's roasting program is spread across four neighborhoods rather than concentrated in one coffee district.
 Avoca anchors the Magnolia Avenue corridor in the Fairmont District on the Near Southside, with a second location in West 7th.
 Ampersand operates from Bledsoe Street in the Cultural District and runs a TCU-area outpost on South University Drive.
 Sons Coffee is downtown on West Lancaster, walking distance from Sundance Square.
 Novel Coffee Roasters runs from Shamrock Avenue on the east side.
 Enduro is in Oakhurst at 400 Oakhurst Scenic Drive, across from the Trinity River Trail system.
+Ostara Coffee roasts and pours from 208 E. Broadway Avenue on the Near Southside, and three of the newer roasters — Canopy Point, Cafe Volcan, and WorkLife — run ship-first programs rather than walk-in cafes.
 The pattern is geographic rather than dense — Fort Worth's coffee identity lives in the operators themselves, not a single block.

 What makes Fort Worth's coffee scene different from Dallas?

-Fort Worth runs as its own coffee market rather than a Dallas suburb, and the five roasters here built their customer bases independent of what was happening forty miles east.
-Dallas leans toward Oak Cliff and East Dallas with fifteen roasters split across multiple sub-scenes; Fort Worth's bench is smaller and more deliberate, with Avoca having opened the city's first commercial roastery in 2010 and the four programs that followed each carving distinct territory — Ampersand's air-roasted coffee-and-cocktails dual concept, Sons' downtown wholesale operation, Novel's roast-to-order single-origin focus, and Enduro's organic, fair-trade program tied to the Trinity Trail cycling community.
+Fort Worth runs as its own coffee market rather than a Dallas suburb, and the 13 roasters here built their customer bases independent of what was happening forty miles east.
+Dallas leans toward Oak Cliff and East Dallas with 22 roasters split across multiple sub-scenes; Fort Worth's bench is smaller and more deliberate, with Avoca having opened the city's first commercial roastery in 2010 and the programs that followed each carving distinct territory — Ampersand's air-roasted coffee-and-cocktails dual concept, Sons' downtown wholesale operation, Novel's roast-to-order single-origin focus, Enduro's organic, fair-trade program tied to the Trinity Trail cycling community, and a set of newer ship-first and neighborhood-cafe roasters.
 Fort Worth's coffee identity reads slightly more Western, slightly less polished, and the roasters here aren't trying to mirror what Dallas does.

 More City Guides